Perspectives

 An intriguing question arises amidst all this: “Do you always have to win in stretch or expansion ventures?”
 The straightforward answer might be yes—especially if the stretch opportunity is touted as the next big strategic brand move aimed at generating long-term sustainable growth.

-But what if the initiative is so outlandish yet compelling that it can contribute to the core brand’s growth in unexpected ways?
+But what if the brand diversification initiative is so outlandish yet compelling that it can contribute to the core brand’s growth in unexpected ways?
 In other words, sometimes a bold, unconventional move can yield benefits that aren't immediately apparent, shaking up perceptions and invigorating the brand, even if it doesn’t follow the traditional playbook for success.

 The beloved Greggs bakery chain has just rolled out an extravagant twist that’s equal parts amusing and arguably quite clever: a collection of 22-carat gold-plated jewellery inspired by the iconic Sausage Roll.
 Yes, that’s right!
 Die-hard fans can now not only enjoy Gregg’s iconic golden bakes, but also accessorise with golden bakery bling, thanks to their new dazzling jewellery pieces starting at just £36.